baxyz/zen-mods/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Proposer une nouvelle fonctionnalité ou mod
+about: Propose a new feature or mod
 title: '[FEATURE] '
 labels: feature
 assignees: ''
 ---

-## 🎯 Résumé de la Fonctionnalité
+## 🎯 Feature Summary

-Une description courte et claire de la fonctionnalité souhaitée.
+A short and clear description of the desired feature.

 ## 💡 Motivation

-**Le problème est-il lié à une frustration ?
-Décrivez-la.**
+**Is the problem related to a frustration?
+Describe it.**
-Une description claire de ce qui vous frustre.
+A clear description of what frustrates you.
 Ex.
-"Je suis toujours frustré quand [...]"
+"I'm always frustrated when [...]"

-## 💭 Solution Proposée
+## 💭 Proposed Solution

-Une description claire et concise de ce que vous aimeriez qui se passe.
+A clear and concise description of what you would like to happen.

-## 🔄 Alternatives Considérées
+## 🔄 Considered Alternatives

-Une description claire de toutes les solutions alternatives que vous avez considérées.
+A clear description of all alternative solutions you have considered.

 ## 🎨 Mockups/Designs

-Si vous avez des idées de design ou des mockups, ajoutez-les ici.
+If you have design ideas or mockups, add them here.

-## 📋 Critères d'Acceptation
+## 📋 Acceptance Criteria

-- [ ] Fonctionnalité A
+- [ ] Feature A
-- [ ] Fonctionnalité B
+- [ ] Feature B
-- [ ] Tests passent
+- [ ] Tests pass
-- [ ] Documentation mise à jour
+- [ ] Documentation updated

-## 🏷️ Type de Mod
+## 🏷️ Mod Type

-- [ ] Nouveau mod complet
+- [ ] Complete new mod
-- [ ] Amélioration d'un mod existant
+- [ ] Enhancement to existing mod
-- [ ] Fonctionnalité pour plusieurs mods
+- [ ] Feature for multiple mods

-## 🎯 Mod(s) Concerné(s)
+## 🎯 Affected Mod(s)

-[Si c'est une amélioration] Quel(s) mod(s) seraient affectés ?
+[If it's an enhancement] Which mod(s) would be affected?

-## 📝 Contexte Supplémentaire
+## 📝 Additional Context

-Ajoutez tout autre contexte ou captures d'écran sur la demande de fonctionnalité ici.
+Add any other context or screenshots about the feature request here.